All posts

 Can an Indian citizen open a US bank account without visiting the US?

-Yes, through fintech platforms.
+Yes, through fintechs.
 Mercury, Wise Business, and Relay all accept fully remote applications.
-No US visit is required.
-Traditional banks (Chase, Bank of America, Wells Fargo) generally require an in-person branch visit and may require an SSN or ITIN, which makes them impractical for founders operating entirely from India.
+Traditional banks (Chase, Bank of America, Wells Fargo) generally require an in-person branch visit and may require an SSN or ITIN, which makes them impractical if you're operating entirely from India.

 Does Mercury accept Indian nationals?

 India is not on Mercury's prohibited countries list.
 Indian nationals with a US-registered LLC and an EIN can apply.
-However, approval is not guaranteed — Mercury reviews each application individually, and non-resident applications have faced increased scrutiny since 2025.
-Having a clear business description, evidence of revenue or clients, and a US address beyond a registered agent increases approval probability.
+Approval isn't guaranteed though.
+Mercury reviews each application individually, and non-resident applications have faced increased scrutiny since 2025.
+A clear business description, evidence of revenue, and a US address beyond a registered agent all help.

 Is Wise Business a real US bank account?

 No. Wise is an Electronic Money Institution, not a bank.
-It provides US account details (ACH routing number and account number) through a partner bank, which allows it to receive domestic ACH transfers.
-But Wise accounts are not FDIC-insured, cannot always receive Fedwire transfers, and may not satisfy "US bank account" requirements for certain government agencies or lenders.
-For a detailed breakdown, see Can You Use Wise Business as a US Bank Account?
+It provides US account details (ACH routing number and account number) through a partner bank, so it can receive domestic ACH transfers.
+But Wise accounts aren't FDIC-insured, can't always receive Fedwire transfers, and may not satisfy "US bank account" requirements for government agencies or lenders.
+Detailed breakdown.

 Do I need to report my US bank account on my Indian tax return?

-Indian residents who hold foreign assets — including foreign bank accounts — are required to disclose them on Schedule FA (Foreign Assets) of their income tax return under the Black Money Act and FEMA regulations.
+Yes.
+Indian residents who hold foreign assets, including foreign bank accounts, are required to disclose them on Schedule FA (Foreign Assets) of their income tax return under the Black Money Act and FEMA regulations.
 Income earned through the US LLC is separately reportable.
-FATCA data exchange between the US and India means Indian tax authorities receive account information automatically, making non-disclosure a verifiable gap.
+FATCA data exchange means Indian tax authorities receive your account information automatically, so non-disclosure is a verifiable gap.

 What is the LRS limit and can I use it to fund my US LLC?

 India's Liberalized Remittance Scheme allows residents to remit up to $250,000 per financial year.
 The RBI lists permitted purposes including overseas investment.
-However, the specific classification of the remittance matters — capital contributions to a foreign entity may require additional documentation or RBI approval depending on the structure.
+The specific classification matters though.
+Capital contributions to a foreign entity may require additional documentation or RBI approval depending on the structure.
 The remittance is reported by the authorized dealer bank and tracked against the annual limit.

 Key Takeaways

-• India is not OFAC-sanctioned — Indian nationals are not blocked from US banking, but face enhanced due diligence as non-residents with cross-border fund flows
+• India is not OFAC-sanctioned.
+Indian nationals can open US bank accounts, but face enhanced due diligence as non-residents with cross-border fund flows

-• Mercury is the most common choice but has tightened non-resident approvals since 2025; Wise Business is the most accessible alternative with multi-currency capability but is not FDIC-insured
+• Mercury is the most common choice but tightened non-resident approvals in 2025; Wise Business is the easiest alternative with multi-currency capability (but not FDIC-insured)

-• FATCA reporting between the US and India is automatic and bilateral — US bank account information is shared with India's CBDT, making foreign asset non-disclosure on Indian tax returns a verifiable gap
+• FATCA reporting between the US and India is automatic and bilateral.
+Your US account information goes to India's CBDT, making non-disclosure on Indian tax returns verifiable

-• Account freeze triggers for Indian founders include large lump-sum transfers, LRS-threshold-adjacent amounts, inconsistent business activity, and registered-agent-only US presence
+• Common freeze triggers for Indian founders: large lump-sum transfers, LRS-threshold amounts, inconsistent business activity, registered-agent-only US presence

 References